doublesecretagency/craft-notifier/docs/messages/twig-sandbox.md

 ## Config Parameters

-There are three config parameters for customizing the Twig sandbox, but you will **never need more than two** at the same time.
+There are three config parameters for customizing the Twig sandbox, but you will never need more than two at the same time.
+Do not use the blacklist and whitelist together, **choose one or the other**.

 ### `twigSandboxMode`